Rickshaw: Description

 The vehicle had a wooden carriage that rode on "superior Western wheels" and was a dramatic improvement over earlier modes of transportation.
 Whereas the earlier sedan chairs required two people, the rickshaw generally only required one.
 More than one person was required for hilly or mountainous areas.
 It also provided a smoother ride for the passenger.
 Other forms of vehicles at the time were drawn by animals or were wheelbarrows.
-The vehicle also has an collapsible hood for protection from sun or rain.
+The vehicle also has a collapsible hood for protection from sun or rain.

 The Powerhouse Museum in Sydney, has had a rickshaw in its collection for over 120 years.
 It was made about 1880 and is described as:

 A rickshaw, or jinrikisha, is a light, two-wheeled cart consisting of a doorless, chairlike body, mounted on springs with a collapsible hood and two shafts.
 Finished in black lacquer-ware over timber, it was drawn by a single rickshaw runner.

 Late 19th century

-early 20th century rickshaw in Hanoi.
+Early 20th-century rickshaw in Hanoi.

 In the Late 19th century, hand-pulled rickshaws became an inexpensive, popular mode of transportation across Asia.
 Peasants who migrated to large Asian cities often worked first as a rickshaw runner.
 It was "the deadliest occupation in the East, [and] the most degrading for human beings to pursue."